François Mitterrand: Medical secrecy

-Following his death, a controversy erupted when his former physician, Claude Gubler, wrote a book called Le Grand Secret ("The Grand Secret") explaining that François Mitterrand had false health reports published since November 1981, hiding his cancer.
-François Mitterrand's family then prosecuted Gubler and his publisher for violating medical confidentiality.
+Following his death, a controversy erupted when his former physician, Claude Gubler, wrote a book called Le Grand Secret ('The Big Secret') explaining that François Mitterrand had ordered false health reports published since November 1981, hiding his cancer by ordering that it be a state secret, before it was publicly revealed in 1992.
+Moreover, Gubler argued, Mitterrand was incapable of, and allegedly uninterested in, fulfilling his presidential duties in the last six months of his presidency, a claim former Mitterrand aides rejected.
+François Mitterrand's family then prosecuted Gubler and his publisher for violating medical confidentiality and demanded that the book be banned.
+Gubler was eventually handed a four-month suspended sentence in 1996 and, in November 1999, was stripped of his Legion of Honour for breaking his medical oath.

 Urba

 The Urba consultancy was established in 1971 by the Socialist Party to advise Socialist-led communes on infrastructure projects and public works.
 The Urba affair became public in 1989 when two police officers investigating the Marseille regional office of Urba discovered detailed minutes of the organisation's contracts, which showed a division of proceeds between the party and elected officials.
 Although the minutes proved a direct link between Urba and corrupt payments to politicians, an edict from the office of François Mitterrand (even though he himself was listed as a recipient) prevented further investigation.
 The François Mitterrand election campaign of 1988 was directed by Henri Nallet, who then became Justice Minister and therefore in charge of the investigation at the national level.
 In 1990 François Mitterrand declared an amnesty for those under investigation, thus ending the affair.
 Socialist Party treasurer Henri Emmanuelli was tried in 1997 for corruption offences, for which he received a two-year suspended sentence.